computinginschools/readthedocs/README.md

-# readthedocs
+# 'readthedocs' samples
-Samples of 'readthedocs' documentation
+Samples of 'readthedocs' documentation markdown with reStructuredText